USDA Announces Approval of D-SNAP for North Carolina Disaster Areas

 Households that may not normally be eligible under regular SNAP rules may qualify for D-SNAP if they meet the disaster income limits and have qualifying disaster-related expenses.

-D-SNAP eligible households in the affected areas will receive one month of benefits, equivalent to the maximum amount normally issued to a SNAP household of their size, to meet their food needs as they settle back home following the disaster.
-To be eligible for D-SNAP under this expansion, a household must be in one of the three affected counties.
-(D-SNAP had previously been approved in 31 other North Carolina counties.)
+D-SNAP eligible households in the affected areas will receive one month of benefits, equivalent to the maximum amount of benefits normally issued to a SNAP household of their size, to meet their food needs as they settle back home following the disaster.
+To be eligible for D-SNAP, a household must live in one of the affected counties.
+North Carolina will share information about eligible counties, D-SNAP dates, and locations through the local media.

 USDA is an equal opportunity provider, employer and lender.